cram2/pycram/examples/ontology.md

 cereal = Object("cereal", pycrap.Cereal, "breakfast_cereal.stl", pose=Pose([1.4, 1, 0.95]))
 ```

-You can query the ontology using owlready2.
+You can query the ontology using [owlready2](https://owlready2.readthedocs.io/en/v0.41/index.html).
 For example, we can see all food objects like this:

 ```python
 print("All food instances", list(filter(lambda x: x in pycrap.Food.instances(), pycrap.ontology.individuals())))
 ```

+## Extending the Ontology

 Feel free to extend the ontology with new classes and relations as you go!
 These will be then reviewed in the pull requests so don't be shy!

+If you are looking to integrate PyCRAP with some other ontology like [Soma](https://ease-crc.github.io/soma/), you
+can do so by denoting the class equivalences in the PyCRAP ontology.
+Details on this are found in the [owlready2 properties documentation](https://owlready2.readthedocs.io/en/v0.41/properties.html#obtaining-indirect-relations-considering-subproperty-transitivity-etc).

+Currently, only objects spawned during runtime are tracked in the A-Box of PyCRAP.

+The roadmap for a full integration is as follows:
+    - Map the entire belief state in the A-Box, including
+        - Relevant links from the URDF
+        - Robot descriptions
+    - Find a way to get action descriptions from ontological statements
+    - Use the ontology to guide the robot in its decision making